-What is Mobile Data Collection: Big Paper to Big Data
+Mobile Data Collection: How Big Data Is Collected

-For 15 years, Magpi mobile data collection has powered the transition from “big paper” to big data, allowing our users to utilize:
+For 15 years, Magpi mobile data collection, or (MDC) has powered the transition from “big paper” to big data, allowing our users to utilize:

 But collecting data is not a new thing, and the answer to the question “what is mobile data collection” depends on what period of time you’re talking about: people have been collecting data in the field and on the move for thousands of years.

 MDC activities have existed in various forms for thousands of years (the Egyptians were famously data-centric in managing their empire).
 One of the most famous was the “great survey” ordered in 1086 in England by King William the Conqueror, which sent data collectors all over the country to find out how many people and livestock there were (among other “indicators) – and which resulted in the “Domesday Book” of data.

 In the early 20th century people like Jerzy Neyman helped to develop the statistics, and selection and sampling methods that formed part of the much-improved survey methods of the 20th century – and this brought about a “big paper” revolution in the amount and quality of data collected on paper and available to both governments and also businesses for planning and action.

 The US Census Bureau, bound by the Constitution to collect data from every household in the US for the decennial census, was still able to utilize sampling for the first time in 1937 for a survey of unemployment during the Great Depression.

 Later researchers developed new rapid survey techniques like the 30×7 cluster approach used by the Expanded Program on Immunizations, designed – like earlier sampling innovations – to enable more data to be collected more quickly and at lower cost.